Homomorphism reconfiguration via homotopy: Introduction

-Reconfiguration is a framework in which we study how discrete structures, constrained in various ways, can be carefully transformed with small steps.
+\paragraph*{Reconfiguration} Reconfiguration is a framework in which we study how discrete structures, constrained in various ways, can be carefully transformed with small steps.
 This is often best described by finding paths in a solution graph, whose vertices are all solutions to a combinatorial problem and whose edges define the steps between solutions one is allowed to make.

-For example, in \problem{$k$-Recoloring}~\cite{BonsmaC09,CerecedaHJ11,johnson2014colouring,BonsmaM14}, one is given two proper $k$-colorings of a graph $G$ and the question is whether one can be transformed into another by changing one color at a time, maintaining a proper coloring throughout.
-In other words, the solutions are proper $k$-colorings and a reconfiguration step is changing the color of one vertex.
+For example, in \problem{$k$-Recoloring}~\cite{BonsmaC09,CerecedaHJ11,johnson2014colouring,BonsmaMNR14}, one is given two proper $k$-colorings of a graph $G$ and the question is whether one can be transformed into the other by changing the color of one vertex at a time, maintaining a proper coloring throughout.
+In other words, the solution graph has proper $k$-colorings as vertices (solutions) and edges (reconfigurations steps) between any two colorings that differ only at one vertex of $G$.
 Another well studied example is \problem{Token Jumping}~\cite{HearnD05,KaminskiMM12,BonsmaKW14}, where the solutions are independent sets of some given size (seen as sets of tokens on the graph's vertices) and a reconfiguration step removes one vertex from the set to add another (jumps one token to a different vertex).
-Yet another example is the reconfiguration of generalized SAT problems~\cite{GopalanKMP09,Schwerdtfeger13,MouawadNPR14}, where solutions are satisfying assignments of a given formula, and a reconfiguration step flips one variable of the assignment.
+Yet another example is the reconfiguration of generalized SAT problems~\cite{GopalanKMP09,Schwerdtfeger14,Schwerdtfeger16,MouawadNPR15}, where solutions are satisfying assignments of a given formula, and a reconfiguration step flips one variable of the assignment.